-Individuals with disabilities: The housing needs of individuals with mental and physical disabilities are diverse and depend on the severity of their conditions and their level of independence.
+Individuals with disabilities: The housing needs of individuals with mental and physical disabilities are varies depending upon the severity of their conditions and their level of independence.
 Many face challenges related to limited income, which restricts their access to affordable and appropriate housing options.
 Subsidized housing can serve individuals with higher levels of independence, while those requiring more intensive support may need specialized housing with on-site care providers and case managers.
 Features such as wheelchair accessibility, adaptive technologies, and sensory-friendly designs can significantly improve the quality of life for this population.

-For individuals with mental health disabilities, housing should include access to therapy, medication management, and community-based programs that promote social inclusion.
+For individuals with mental health disabilities, housing should include access to health care and community-based programs.
 Additionally, many individuals with disabilities live with family members, placing financial and emotional burdens on caregivers.
 Expanding access to respite care, financial support, and long-term housing options is essential to address these challenges.
 Across all housing situations, a consistent and individualized support system is critical to meeting their unique needs and enabling them to live fulfilling lives.